Ivar Aasen: Career

-Therefore, quite early in his career, in 1842, Aasen had begun to receive a grant to enable him to give his entire attention to his philological investigations; he had ceased doing any farmwork by 1846.
-Aasen's first monograph in 1843 was a small collection of folk songs in the dialect of his native district, Sunnmøre, which attracted general attention.
-His Grammar of the Norwegian Dialects (Det Norske Folkesprogs Grammatik, 1848) was the result of long studies, and of journeys taken to every part of the country.
-Aasen's well-known Dictionary of the Norwegian Dialects (Ordbog over det Norske Folkesprog) appeared in its original form in 1850, which became the basis of his construction of a popular language or definite folke-maal (lit. 'people's language') for Norway.
+Aasen's first monograph, a small collection of folk songs in the dialect of his native Sunnmøre, was published in 1843 to favorable reception.
+After researching every major dialect of the Norwegian language, Aasen published his Grammar of the Norwegian Dialects (Det Norske Folkesprogs Grammatik) in 1848, followed by the more well-known Dictionary of the Norwegian Dialects (Ordbog over det Norske Folkesprog) in 1850.
+The dictionary became the basis of his construction of a popular language or definite folke-maal (lit. 'people's language') for Norway.

-By 1853, he had created the norm for utilizing his new language, which he called Landsmaal, meaning "country language".
-With certain modifications, the most important of which were introduced later by Aasen himself, but also through a latter policy aiming to merge this Norwegian language with Dano-Norwegian, this language has become Nynorsk (lit.
-'New Norwegian') (see Legacy § Nynorsk).
+By 1853, he had created the methods by which his new language would be used, which he called Landsmål.
+After certain modifications, including a policy aiming to merge Landsmål with Dano-Norwegian, Landsmål eventually evolved into Nynorsk (lit.
+'New/Modern Norwegian').